tymyrddin/red-network/source/docs/wireless/wps-pin.md

 ## Notes

 Wi-Fi Protected Setup, or WPS, is a wireless standard protocol used by WPA and WPA2 protected networks that helps autoconfigure wireless clients with the wireless encryption password so that they do not need to input the password.
+WPS is commonly found in consumer appliances and may use in-band methods, such as using a personal identification number (PIN) during setup or pushing a button to initiate the network discovery process, or out-of-band methods such as near field communication (NFC), where proximity initiates the connection.

 * Many wireless access points and routers have a WPS button that you can press to connect a wireless client to the network via the WPS protocol.
 After clicking the button, you then go to the client device (typically